gallenc/solent2Public/week9/webfacadeexample2-spring/README.md

 The @Resource(name = "serviceFacade") annotation injects the farmFacade service bean created by the application context (as discussed above).

-The @RequestMapping("/farmhome") annotation maps the call to the farmhome method.
+The @RequestMapping("/farmhome") annotation maps the call to the farmhome method in the controller.
 Again this is very like JAX-RS.

 ```
 @Controller